 Fibonacci retracements work really well, but only if they are drawn properly.
 There are many ways to draw them and I can confidently tell you that the majority of what you find online is wrong, sadly.
-Today, however, I hope to teach you the correct way to draw Fibonacci retracements to find key levels to buy and sell from.
-This is the first step to really unlocking the key to profitable trading in forex – trust me.
+Today, however, I hope to teach you how to draw a Fibonacci Retracement correctly in order to find key levels to buy and sell from.
+This is the first step to really unlocking the key to profitable trading in Forex – trust me.

-Now, the trick to knowing how to draw Fibonacci retracements correctly comes from knowing that inherently, they come from chaos theory and have close links to Elliott Wave and Harmonics.
-We will leave that can of worms unopened first as I drill down into the correct ways to look at the swing high and swing low points of the chart where you will be drawing your Fibonacci retracements from.
+Now, the trick to knowing how to draw Fibonacci Retracements correctly comes from knowing that inherently, they come from chaos theory and have close links to Elliott Wave and Harmonics.
+We will leave that can of worms unopened as I drill down into the correct ways to look at the swing high and swing low points of the chart where you will be drawing your Fibonacci Retracements from.

 Now you have Fibonacci retracement lines showing you when you can expect a bounce or a reaction (drop).

-To find key resistance levels: Our first dot would be the highest point and our second point will be the lowest.
-(Up, down)
+To find key resistance levels: We begin at the highest point and end at the lowest point.

-To find key support levels: Our first dot would be the lowest and second being the highest (Down, up).
+To find key support levels: We begin at the lowest point and end at the highest point.

 This is a correct example of taking the highest starting point to the lowest.